Etaphase/FastSigmoids.jl/README.md

 **NaN Exceptions** are implemented for the C++ library by throwing a domain_error object.
 These should be caught using an outside try/catch block.

+FastSigmoid library is a part of the uDESIGN project and is supported by DARPA grant HR0011-17-9-0007 awarded to Etaphase, inc.